-For the past five years, Josh Zydzik has worked every day except Tuesdays and Sundays at Quality Optical.
-Somewhat jokingly, he says that he's "forced to work here" and when he's not at Quality Optical, Zydzik likes to be golfing or shopping.
+For the past 11 years, Josh Zydzik, who is Zaworski's son, has worked every day except Sunday at Quality Optical.
+Somewhat jokingly, he says that he’s "forced to work here" and when he’s not at Quality Optical, Zydzik likes to be golfing or shopping.

-Including Zydzik, Quality Optical Service has three full-time and one part-time employee.
-Optometrist Mark Konyn is available for appointments at Quality Optical on Fridays.
-He's been with Quality for five years.
+Including Zydzik, Quality Optical Service has two full-time and one part-time employee.
+Optometrist Jocelyn Vasco is available for appointments at Quality Optical on Wednesdays.
+He’s been with Quality for two years.

 Everyone at Quality Optical is upbeat and seems to enjoy their work.
 The good-natured ribbing between family members Zaworski and Zydzik extends to the other employees, which helps create a pleasant, family-like environment for the customers, too.

 Quality Optical has always been family run.
 Zaworski’s father, Walter Mamuzewski, opened Quality Optical 47 years ago.
 Her mom used to come in on Saturdays to do bills and other paperwork.